Cyclotomic nil-Brauer and Singular Soergel bimodules of type D: Extended singular Soergel bimodules in type D

 The functor $s_0 R^I \otimes_{R^I}-$ (resp., $-\otimes_{R^I} R^I s_0$) amounts to twisting the left (resp., right) action of $R^I$ into an action of $R^{\gamma(I)}$ by pull-back along the isomorphism $\gamma:R^{\gamma(I)} \stackrel{\sim}{\rightarrow} R^I$.
 We refer to $s_0 R^I$ and $R^I s_0$ as {\em twisting bimodules}.
 There is an obvious isomorphism of graded $(R^{I}, R^{\gamma(I)})$-bimodules $s_0 R^{\gamma(I)} \stackrel{\sim}{\rightarrow} R^{I} s_0$ which sends $s_0 f \mapsto \gamma(f)s_0$.
 Because of this isomorphism we avoid using $R^I s_0$ entirely in the definitions below, having chosen to prefer $s_0 R^{\gamma(I)}$.

-\begin{definition} Let $\EBSBim$, the graded bicategory of {\em extended singular Bott-Samelson bimodules} (of type D$_l$), be the full sub-bicategory of $\gBim$ with the same objects $R^I\:(I \subseteq N)$ as $\BSBim$, but with 1-morphisms given by tensor products of the bimodules $B_{I,J}^K$ for all $I \supseteq K \subseteq J$ as before plus the new twisting bimodules $s_0 R^I$ for $I \subseteq N$.
-Then the graded bicategory $\ESBim$ of {\em extended singular Soergel bimodules} is the graded Karoubian closure of $\EBSBim$ in $\gBim$. \end{definition}
+\begin{defin} Let $\EBSBim$, the graded bicategory of {\em extended singular Bott-Samelson bimodules} (of type D$_l$), be the full sub-bicategory of $\gBim$ with the same objects $R^I\:(I \subseteq N)$ as $\BSBim$, but with 1-morphisms given by tensor products of the bimodules $B_{I,J}^K$ for all $I \supseteq K \subseteq J$ as before plus the new twisting bimodules $s_0 R^I$ for $I \subseteq N$.
+Then the graded bicategory $\ESBim$ of {\em extended singular Soergel bimodules} is the graded Karoubian closure of $\EBSBim$ in $\gBim$. \end{defin}

 In string diagrams, we use a {\em dashed string} $ $ separating 2-cells labelled $I$ to the right and $\gamma(I)$ to the left to denote the identity endomorphism of the twisting bimodule $s_0 R^I$.
 In contrast, our previous diagrams were built from {\em undashed strings}.
 We have the obvious bubble slides: